 What's the Difference Between Crows and Ravens?

 Ravens and crows are both all-black birds that have a lot in common and belong to the same family (Corvidae), but they are definitely not the same.
-In North America, American Crows' and Common Ravens' territories often overlap, and although these birds look the same flying high, they are very different.
-There's a very long list of things that differentiate them, but most people just want to know about the visual differences—so this article will focus on the observable differences between American Crows and Common Ravens.
+In North America, the territories of American crows and common ravens often overlap, and although these birds look the same flying high, they are very different.
+There's a very long list of things that differentiate them, but most people just want to know about the visual differences—so this article will focus on the observable differences between American crows and common ravens.

 It's easy to tell the difference between crows and ravens, but you have to know what to look for.

 - Crows sound different from ravens.
-It might take awhile to learn to hear it, but ravens and crows make different sounds.
+It might take a while to learn to hear it, but ravens and crows make different sounds.
 Crows caw; ravens croak.
-The crows' noise is higher-pitched, while ravens' is lower and kind of rattly or hollow-sounding.
-Click on the video to hear the difference yourself.
+The crows' noise is higher-pitched, while the ravens' is lower and kind of rattly or hollow-sounding.
+Click on the video below to hear the difference yourself.

-- They act different.
+- They act differently.
 Ravens and crows have many similar behaviors (see below), but it is more unusual to see a raven by itself.
 Ravens are mostly seen in pairs, but crows have a more complicated social scene: they hang out individually, in mated pairs, with their children, and in flocks.

 - They prefer different types of environments.
-Ravens gravitate towards more remote, quiet, and wild settings, while crows feel much more comfortable in cities and other populous places.
+Ravens gravitate toward more remote, quiet, and wild settings, while crows feel much more comfortable in cities and other populous places.

 - They look different.
 From afar, it might be difficult to tell the difference, but the closer you get, the more differences in size, shape, and beak and tail shape you'll see.
 Ravens are significantly larger than crows, and their wingtips, beaks, and rictal bristles—those whiskery feathers around the face and beak—are different, too.
 Read below for a full description of these differences.